robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 #### Prompt #7

-Russia claimed that UK was involved in the Nordstram pipelines sabotage.
+Russia claimed that UK was involved in the Nord Stream pipelines sabotage.
 However, if they have had any factual proof they should have disclosed.
-On the other hand that dislousure would have mean a direct war attack against two of their national strategic assets and the Russian public opinion would have pressed Putin to attack back the UK.
+On the other hand that disclosure would have mean a direct war attack against two of their national strategic assets and the Russian public opinion would have pressed Putin to attack back the UK.
 This would have escalated the UA war towards two military nuclear powers.

-It does not sound so good to me if I were in the Putin shoes.
+It would not seem like a good idea if I were in Putin's shoes.
 Plus Germany is the country that immediately after have given more support to Ukraine, something about $53 billion mostly in weapons.
 However, those weapons are quite sophisticated and cannot effectively used in a real war scenario unless people are specifically trained and operators can access to US/EU military satellite networks.

 In such scenario Germany could have made a secret agreement with Russia to not given such training and satellite access to Ukrainian military and Russia kept the secret about UK involvement.
 A win-win situation, doesn't it?

 Considering also this news, update the ratings.

 <br/>